-Why did my chocolate split?
+Why did my chocolate ganache split?

-Why is my Chocolate Mousse runny?
+Why is my mousse runny?

 How to avoid this?
 Be careful with folding the whipped cream into the chocolate that you don't destroy all the air pockets.
 Make also sure to use high-quality chocolate such as Lindt or Ghirardelli.
-And also, do not use low-fat heavy cream for Chocolate Mousse because it doesn't hold its stand that long.
+And also, do not use low-fat heavy cream because it doesn't hold its stand long enough.

-How to serve Chocolate Mousse?
+How to serve it

-You could serve Chocolate Mousse right after making it if desired (will be very soft) or you chill it for a couple of hours it in the fridge before serving (recommended).
-I prefer Chocolate Mousse when it is chilled for at least 4-5 hours.
+You could serve it right after making it if desired (will be very soft) or you chill it for a couple of hours in the fridge before serving (recommended).
+I prefer it when it is chilled for at least 4-5 hours.
 You can also do it in advance and chill it overnight.

 Spoon it into individual glasses and serve it with fresh berries, pistachios, cookies, whipped cream, fudge sauce, chocolate shaves, you name it.
 If you don't have enough or suitable glasses, you could also store it in an airtight container until serving or spoon it onto dessert plates.